17 essential tips to help you with hydroponic gardening

 2.1 Growth speed

-According to experts, plants growth speed is approximately 20% faster in a well maintained hydroponic system, this means such system represent a
+According to experts the plants growth speed is approximately 20% faster in a well maintained hydroponic system, than outside in an non affiliated method.
+This means such system represent a

 2.2 Increased yields compared to soil

-means more yield can sustain longer food reserves as well give favourable returns on investment.
+means more yield can sustain longer food reserves as well as give favourable returns on investment.

 2.3 Space saving

-Space saving is another benefit, given the medium the plants are immersed in.
-Also, the roots don’t need to spread out as much to get the nutrients they need, the oxygenated nutrient
+Space saving is another benefit due to the medium the plants are immersed in, and the footprint required can be determined by the grower.
+Also, the roots don’t need to spread out as much to get the nutrients they need,

 2.4 Reduced water requirement

-With soil, plants, must be watered daily to compensate for water that is wasted, and consumed.
-It is noted that
+With soil, plants, must be watered daily to compensate for water that is wasted or consumed.
+It can be noted that

 the same amount of water soil uses in a day, can be used to feed a hydroponic based plant for days or

 even weeks at a time.
-This can be up to about a 90% saving on water usage, cost and application when comparing hydroponics
+This can result in a potential 90% saving on water usage, cost and water conservation,

 Gardening with soil comes with managing weeds, this is frustrating, time consuming and costly.
 With hydroponics there are no weeds to manage, which

-means less frustration and more time managing the crop.
+means less frustration, less cost and more time managing the crop, as opposed to time removing weeds.

 2.6 Guess what no pests and diseases